apollo

 0

-Put DORZOLAMIDE in your eyes only if the doctor has prescribed you.
+Put Dorzolamide in your eyes only if the doctor has prescribed it to you.
 Never encourage self-medication or suggest your medicine to someone else.
-You should not stop taking DORZOLAMIDE abruptly as it may increase eye pressure.
-Do not take the DORZOLAMIDE if you are allergic to sulphonamides or have a severe kidney problem.
-Check with your doctor before starting DORZOLAMIDE if you have dry eyes, cornea problem, or liver disease.
-Also, DORZOLAMIDE does not stop DORZOLAMIDE abruptly as it may lead to severe side effects.
-Do not take any other eye medication with DORZOLAMIDE without consulting your doctor.
+You should not stop taking Dorzolamide abruptly as it may increase eye pressure.
+Do not take the Dorzolamide if you are allergic to sulphonamides or have a severe kidney problem.
+Check with your doctor before starting Dorzolamide if you have dry eyes, cornea problems, or liver disease.
+Also, Dorzolamide does not stop Dorzolamide abruptly, as it may lead to severe side effects.
+Do not take any other eye medication with Dorzolamide without consulting your doctor.

 Medicinal Benefits

-DORZOLAMIDE contains Dorzolamide, which is a carbonic anhydrase inhibitor.
-It is primarily used in treating the high pressure of the eye.
+Dorzolamide contains Dorzolamide, which is a carbonic anhydrase inhibitor.
+It is primarily used to treat the high pressure in the eye.
 It works by reducing the production of aqueous humour (fluid in the eye) and reducing eye pressure.
-DORZOLAMIDE should be put only in the infected eye, and contact with the normal eye should be avoided.
+Dorzolamide should be put only in the infected eye, and contact with the normal eye should be avoided.

 Directions for Use